 whereis xxxxx

-## List the manual pages that deal with the command xxxxx
+List the manual pages that deal with command xxxxx

 apropos xxxxx

-## Show the usage or configuration manual of the program xxxxx
+Show the usage or configuration manual for program xxxxx

 man xxxxx

-## Show the manual pages that contain the word xxxxx
+Show the manual pages containing the word xxxxx

 man –k xxxxx

-So far, this is enough to start losing the fear of the Raspberry terminal emulator.
-In a future post we will delve into some more aspects of Bash.
-In the meantime, here is a “cheat sheet” with some of the most useful commands of Bash.
+That’s enough for now to start losing our fear of the Raspberry Pi terminal emulator.
+In a future post, we will look in depth at some more aspects of Bash.
+Meanwhile, here is a “cheat sheet” with some of the most useful commands in Bash.